Submission Guidelines

 Eligibility

-The Tech Law Forum @ NALSAR (TLF) primarily publishes three types of writing pieces:
+The Tech Law Forum @ NALSAR (TLF), on a rolling basis, primarily publishes three types of writing pieces:

 - Articles: The primary format of the TLF Blog, usually 1,200–1,800 words, offering concise, well-argued perspectives on law and technology.